In this article, we will understand SPAN, RSPAN and ERSPAN.

 There are basically three types of SPAN supported on Cisco Layer 2 switches as below:

-Remote SPAN (RSPAN): RSPAN works by mirroring the traffic from the source ports of an RSPAN session onto a VLAN that is dedicated for the RSPAN session.
-This VLAN is then trunked to other switches, allowing the RSPAN session traffic to be transported across multiple switches.
-On the switch that contains the destination port for the session, traffic from the RSPAN session VLAN is simply mirrored out the destination port.
+This works by mirroring the traffic from the source ports of an RSPAN session onto a VLAN that is dedicated for the RSPAN session.
+This VLAN is then trunked to other switches, allowing it’s session traffic to be transported across multiple switches.
+On the switch that contains the destination port for the session, traffic from the Remote SPAN session VLAN is simply mirrored out the destination port.

-Encapsulated remote SPAN (ERSPAN): encapsulated Remote SPAN (ERSPAN), as the name says, brings generic routing encapsulation (GRE) for all captured traffic and allows it to be extended across Layer 3 domains.
+Encapsulated Remote SPAN (ERSPAN), as the name says, brings generic routing encapsulation (GRE) for all captured traffic and allows it to be extended across Layer 3 domains.

 ERSPAN is a Cisco proprietary feature and is available only to Catalyst 6500, 7600, Nexus, and ASR 1000 platforms to date.
 The ASR 1000 supports ERSPAN source (monitoring) only on Fast Ethernet, Gigabit Ethernet, and port-channel interfaces.